GeorgeShvab/diagrams/README.md

-# I use this repository for my diagrams repository
+# I use this repository as a holder for my diagrams